Monday, July 17, 2017

 OGL 22 is capable of gluing up to 48 page quarter fold booklets saving huge amount of time and manpower in bindery for magazine printers.

-Handy System for multiple webs.
+FEATURESHandy System for multiple webs.

 User friendly Touch Screen to control operation.